 Here’s an architecture diagram that shows how the Littledata app mediates data flow between Shopify and Segment.

 This integration is maintained by Littledata and is not supported by Segment directly.
-The Littledata app has been reviewed by the Segment team for conformance with the E-Commerce Spec, and is the recommended way of using Segment with Shopify.
+The Littledata app has been reviewed by the Segment team for conformance with Segment’s E-Commerce Spec, and is the recommended way of using Segment with Shopify.
 However, it does require a paid subscription with Littledata, who mediates the connection between Shopify and Segment.
 Contact the Littledata Support team with any questions.

 - Log in to your Shopify Store account.